 Some people possess unique genetic markers that make them particularly sensitive to saturated fat, resulting in elevated cholesterol and weight gain.
 Many people, however, do not possess these genes.

-Increasing intake of healthy fats can be beneficial to some people, for a variety of reasons – including blood-sugar stabilization, hormone production, and satiety.
+Increasing intake of healthy fats can benefit some people for various reasons – including blood-sugar stabilization, hormone production, and satiety.

 FALSE: Each Specific Symptom Requires the Same Intervention

-In doctors and health practitioners with a functional-medicine mindset, recommendations are moving from general blanket-recommendations that apply to every single person, toward more personalized recommendations that depend on genetics, goals, lifestyle, health status, age, and the unique chemistry of a person’s body.
+Doctors and health practitioners with a functional-medicine mindset are moving from general blanket recommendations that apply to every single person to more personalized recommendations that depend on genetics, goals, health status, work routine, age, and the unique chemistry of a person’s body.

 FALSE: Doctors Hold Back on Purpose

-It might seem like doctors don’t care, but the vast majority of doctors are smart, kind, and interested in being helpful.
+It might seem like doctors don’t care, but most doctors are smart, kind, and interested in being helpful.

 No doctor wants to see himself as a shill for drug companies.

 Explains Kresser, “Think of everything that has to change to reflect a new understanding.
-Medical textbooks have to be rewritten, primary-care guidelines – it’s just massive.
+Medical textbooks must be rewritten, primary-care guidelines – it’s just massive.
 And so the average health provider might not get the new information for years, even decades.”

 Primary care physicians are in a tough spot right now.
-They’re trying to help people and they’re doing their best, but they might have 2,500 patients on their roster with an average visit time of 8 to 12 minutes – especially if, in order to get reimbursed from insurance, they have to see a certain number of patients each day.
+They’re trying to help people, and they’re doing their best, but they might have 2,500 patients on their roster with an average visit time of 8 to 12 minutes – especially if, to get reimbursed from insurance, they have to see a certain number of patients each day.

 FALSE: Chronic Inflammation Refers to Swelling Only

-Though the human body is designed beautifully to handle the occasional irritant, when it is exposed to a relentless onslaught of irritants day after day – year after year – it can become fatigued, and then start to attack healthy cells, too.
+Though the human body is designed beautifully to handle the occasional irritant, when exposed to a relentless onslaught of irritants day after day, it can become fatigued and start to attack healthy cells, too.